 When you want the bare essentials to keep your pockets from being weighed down, a card wallet is an essential accessory.
 This particular one is fully printed and comes with the added bonus of an ejector button to help you easily remove your cards when you need them.

 A modern take on the old concept of measuring cups, these cubes are a fun way to incorporate the different measurement sizes into one piece.
 However, we don’t recommend using them for liquids in the kitchen since the small gaps between layers in 3D prints are not watertight.

 One of the more iconic Marvel props in the 3D printing community, Thor’s hammer is easy to print and looks great on display.
-While it has a lot of fine details that would be best captured with a resin printer, the model is too big for most consumer resin printers.
+While it has a lot of fine details that would be best captured with a resin 3D printer, it will be challenging to print it at full scale on most consumer resin printers.

 One of the best things about having a 3D printer is the ability to use it to produce additional printers or machines.
 This CNC machine is a perfect example of that.
 It uses 3D printed joints to assemble the rails, motors, and carving tool into a fully functional CNC.

 In case you missed it, this list is full of projects and ideas that use Raspberry Pi boards as the controller.
 Being small, cheap, and surprisingly flexible in its capabilities, the Pi lends itself extremely well to 3D printing.

 With that in mind, it’s no surprise that you can find dozens of models for Raspberry Pi cases on most of the project sharing websites.
 This one has one of the more attractive and functional designs available.

 Enclosures are often a necessity for printing ABS and other high-temperature filaments successfully, but DIY and budget printers rarely have them incorporated into their design.
 Fully enclosed 3D printers do exist, but they come at a price.
 Thankfully, enclosures are not overly difficult to make yourself, especially when upcycling existing furniture like this build.